kparc/kcc/README.md

 \* capitalized platform identifier means you are running an **enterprise** build, enjoy responsibly. lowercase is a **community** build.

-\*\* by convention, build date plays the role similar to `PATCH` in the semantic versioning. in the unlikely case you are running a test build which is older than `30` days, 𝒌 will gently suggest an upgrade by exiting with code `12`.
+\*\* by convention introduced at the dawn of time, k build date plays the role similar to `PATCH` in semantic versioning scheme. in the unlikely case you are running a commujnity build which is older than `30` days, 𝒌 will gently suggest an upgrade by exiting with code `12`.

 \*\*\* banners are handy for diagnostics. please include them in case of difficulties, or if you think you've encountered a bug.
 Always make sure you're running the latest build.
 Test builds offer latest features at a price of some stability.